Powerhouse Museum: Construction of Powerhouse Parramatta

 The museum will feature over 18,000 square metres of exhibition and public space, including seven expansive, column-free galleries, a 600-seat theatre, rooftop gardens, and dedicated learning studios.
 The building's innovative exoskeleton design has reached its full 75-metre height, with major construction milestones such as the completion of exhibition spaces and installation of link bridges already achieved.

 Addressing concerns about the site's proximity to the Parramatta River, the museum incorporates flood mitigation strategies.
 The building's ground floor is elevated to remain above a 1-in-1000-year flood level, and an undercroft space allows floodwaters to pass through without impacting the main structure.

 A cornerstone of the new museum is the Lang Walker Family Academy, established through a $20 million donation from the Walker Family Foundation.
 This academy will provide immersive STEM education experiences for over 10,000 high school students annually, including overnight stays in a 60-bed accommodation facility.
 Programs commenced in 2022, offering in-school STEM education across various Western Sydney local government areas.

-Powerhouse Parramatta will be the largest museum in New South Wales and the first major cultural institution in Western Sydney, where nearly 10% of Australia’s population lives.
+Powerhouse Parramatta will be the largest museum in New South Wales and the first major cultural institution in Western Sydney, where nearly 10% of Australia's population lives.
 Recognised as one of the most significant structural engineering and architecturally complex projects underway in the world, Powerhouse Parramatta is scheduled to open to the public in late 2026.

 People

 In January 2019, Lisa Havilah, former director of Carriageworks, took up the position of CEO of Powerhouse.
-She became the fourth head of MAAS in 51/2 years.
+She became the fourth head of MAAS in five and a half years.

+CEO Lisa Havilah resigned from her role amid a government investigation into "governance and procurement practices".
+Havilah was replaced by NSW Government Architect Abbie Galvin, with former Opera House CEO Louise Herron being appointed strategic adviser.